Probate Q&A Series

 4. Attend the Hearing and Obtain Approval

-At the hearing, present the final account and order.
+If the clerk requires a hearing, present the final account and proposed order.
 Answer questions from the clerk or any party.
-Once the clerk approves, the court will sign the order.
-This approval confirms compliance with statutory requirements.
+Once the clerk approves, the clerk will sign the order.
+This approval confirms compliance with applicable requirements.

 5. Submit the Signed Order for Entry

-After the court signs the order, file it with the clerk’s office.
+After the clerk signs the order, file it with the clerk’s office.
 Request certified copies if needed for title transfers or bank releases.
 The clerk will mark the order as “entered.”
-Distribution can proceed immediately.
+Distribution can proceed in accordance with the order and applicable estate procedures.

 Key Considerations